Aerendir/bundle-stripe/Resources/docs/Frontend-Integration.md

 1. We gave the form an `id`;
 2. We simply included a template provided by Stripe Bundle, BUT we passed it some variables;
 3. We render the field `card_token` we added at step 2.3;
+4. We add an `env` variable set to `app.environment`: this way on development the credit card form will be prepopulated with some dummy data while on production it is empty.
+(The prepopulated data are of the [test card 424242424242](https://stripe.com/docs/testing#cards)

 The questions: